Garlic cheese bread is easy to make and even easier to eat. And this recipe is going to change the game for you.

 - CHEESY BEAN & LENTIL VEGETARIAN CASSEROLE

 This recipe is going to come in soooo handy for Christmas parties and holiday events.
+It's also a suitable appetizer for dinner parties.
 Or, you know, just a regular Tuesday night!

 During the summer, I love serving it with a salad for a meal and it ends up not feeling too heavy.